Forhad9/Easy-tour/README.md

-# Getting Started # EASY TOUR React App
+# Getting Started with EASY TOUR React App
-# EASY TOUR

 Runs the app in the development mode.\
 Open (https://easy-tour21.web.app/) to view it in the browser.